xcart/xcart-docs/_pages/kb_en/taxes/tax-exempt-customers.md

 order: 700
 published: true
 ---
-In some situations, you may need to offer tax exemption to a portion of customers (government agencies, resalers, b2b sales, etc).
-To prevent your store from charging taxes on these customers, you will need to mark the customer as tax-exempt.
+In some situations, you may need to offer tax exemption to a portion of customers (government agencies, resalers, b2b sales, etc) and/or products.
+You will need to configure the corresponding tax exemption rules to prevent your store from charging taxes on such customers and/or products.

-The process for making specific customers tax-exempt will differ depending on whether you have set taxes up manually or automatically.

-Automatical tax-exempt feature is supported in {% link "Avalara AvaTax " ref_27HUrpf1 %} and {% link "VAT/ GST Addon" ref_0OMhh0n0 %}.
-It also can be added by a special {% link "Tax Exempt Addon" ref_6dA6W1gY %} that expands the tax-exempt feature with a possiblity to add a tax-free option to some products or groups of products (nessecity goods, digital goods, services, etc.).

-To set up a tax-exempt option manually you'll need to:

-1. Create a special tax-exempt membership and assign it the customers that can order goods tax free - See more info on memberships creation in {% link "Managing User Membership Levels" ref_RXsgxNSm %}
+This article describes how to create tax exemptions for both products and customers manually irrespectively of a tax addon you use.

 {% note info %}
+Automated tax exemption can be enabled the following addons:
+* For both customers and products: {% link "Tax Exempt Addon" ref_6dA6W1gY %}
+* For customers only: {% link "Avalara Sales Tax Automation" ref_6880bVvi %} and {% link "VAT/GST Addon" ref_320Ik5z9 %}
+{% endnote %}

+{% toc %}

+## Tax-exempt customers

+To set up a tax-exempt option for customers manually you'll need to:

+1. Create a special membership for tax-exempt buyers and assign it to the customers that can order goods tax free - See more info on memberships creation in {% link "Managing User Membership Levels" ref_RXsgxNSm %}
+   {% note info %}
    You will need to divide all your customers into groups and assign a special membership level to each of the groups depending on whether the customer is tax-exempt or not.
    {% endnote %}

-2. Create the store tax system based on the memberships - See more info on the setup of taxes in {% link "Setting up Sales Tax" ref_aJPK4DHN %}
+2. Set up the store tax system based on the memberships

-   {% note info %}
-   When setting up taxes disable the **Use the same tax rates for all user membership levels** option and create tax rates based on the memberships used in the store.
+   Irrespectively of an addon you use for a manual tax configuration disable the **Use the same tax rates for all user membership levels** option when setting up taxes and create tax rates based on the memberships used in the store.
 The tax-exempt membership should have a 0% tax rate applied.

-   {% endnote %}
+## Tax-exempt products

+To set up tax-exempt option for products manually you'll need to:

+1. Create and assign a special tax class for the products that can be purchased tax free - See more info on tax classes creation in {% link "Tax Classes" ref_pAWOdG8N %}

+2. Configure a zero tax rate for the tax-exempt products as described in [Configuring rates for tax classes](https://kb.x-cart.com/taxes/setting_up_tax_classes.html#configuring-rates-for-tax-classes "Tax Exemptions").